Major Arcana

 Dig deeper with Sebastian →

-the Golden Dawn's correspondence for the Major Arcana seem symbolically strained, the Golden Dawn's correspondence for this card is the sun — an obvious choice.
+Although, at times, the Golden Dawn’s correspondences for the Major Arcana seem symbolically strained, the Golden Dawn’s correspondence for this card is the sun — an obvious choice.

-Place critically evaluates the Golden Dawn's systematic assignment of astrological and Kabbalistic correspondences to the Major Arcana, acknowledging both their influence and their occasional interpretive strain.
+Place offers a critically nuanced assessment of the Golden Dawn’s astrological and Kabbalistic correspondences for the Major Arcana, acknowledging both their influence and their occasional symbolic artificiality.

 Dig deeper with Sebastian →